About Hobart Dog Walking Association

 The Hobart Dog Walking Association is incorporated and holds committee meetings every few months.
 Meetings are open should you wish to bring a matter to our attention.

-Members will be advised of our meeting venue for 2019.
+Members are advised of our meeting venue.

 The Hobart Dog Walking Association conducts several social walks per month.
 The walks are held in different locations so we get to know different walking areas for dogs – and because we like variety